Road To tutoring; Path To Training

 In the mid 70’s, their performances were recurring topics of conversation in town.

-2005-07-01, many of the owners he rode for then have moved their horses to him right after his stable was set up.
+2005-07-01, many of the owners he had ridden for then moved their horses to him right after his stable was set up.

-Mr & Mrs Rusy and Purviz Shroff for whom Geoff rode PRINCE ROYAL when trained by Gordon Smyth.
+Mr & Mrs Rusy and Purviz Shroff for whom Geoff made ROYAL PRINCE’s inaugural win when trained by Gordon Smyth, the couple’s ROYAL ponies were delivered to Lane’s stable first.

-Among Gordon’s winners were Geoff, on boarding ROYAL PRINCE and ROYAL SOVEREIGN.
+Among Gordon’s winners were Geoff, mounting on ROYAL PRINCE and ROYAL SOVEREIGN.

 George Khoo sent his CAMBRIDGE BLUE, as Geoff used to ride his CAMBRIDGE BOY – one of the top sprinters after the FANTAN era.